 It’s no secret that I’m a big fan of weekend breaks, but for a short trip I’d usually go for somewhere in the UK and get there by train or car.
 Having to drive for four hours to get to Gatwick, braving the weekend check-in queues and the budget airline scrum always seemed a bit too much effort to fly somewhere just for a couple of days.
 So when KLM contacted me about doing a one-night trip to Amsterdam to check out the city’s Light Festival, I was a bit sceptical.
 But it turns out that they fly from 17 different regional airports across the UK, which makes a huge difference.
 I could fly from Birmingham, which is less than an hour from home, and being a smaller airport means it’s not so busy and hectic.
 So I headed off to try it out.

-The Amsterdam Light Festival has been running for the last five years and takes over the city’s canals during December and January.
-Over 1800 different artists, designers and architects from around the world submitted different concepts and designs, ranging from the beautiful to the bizarre.
+The Amsterdam Light Festival has been running for the last six years and takes over the city’s canals from 30 November 2017–21 January 2018.
+Over 1800 artists, designers and architects from around the world submitted different concepts and designs, ranging from the beautiful to the bizarre.
 Then the festival judges whittled them down to a final list of 35 artworks, which were built along (or sometimes even in) the canals.
 It all adds a dose of light and colour during the gloomy winter nights – especially at the start of January when the Christmas decorations are all packed up but spring still seems like a really long way away.

 In winter it’s dark by 4.30pm in Amsterdam, so as we arrived into Schipol airport we were treated to a gorgeous sunset from the plane window.
 I’m so used to no-frills airlines that it was a nice surprise that you still get a free drink and a snack on KLM, even on our short 50-minute hop.
 It’s an easy 20-minute train journey into the centre of Amsterdam from the airport.
 So after checking into my hotel room (complete with grand piano and biggest bed I’ve ever seen!), I bundled up in plenty of layers and headed out to explore.